ECNTechnology/ecn-kb/guides/cloud-dial/predictive-dialling.md

 ---
 # Predictive Dialling

-Predictive dialing automatically adjusts the '**Power Factor**' based on your preferences.
+Predictive dialling automatically adjusts the '**Power Factor**' based on your preferences.

 ## Configuration